Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

 To view the file details, click on a file in the right-hand side of the repository.
-The file details page displays the details on the selected revision.
-By default, it will be the TIP branch, unless you clicked to view the file details from a revision.
-By clicking on the file name, you can download the specified revision of the file to your local machine.
+The file details page displays the details on the selected commit.
+By default, it will be the TIP branch, unless you clicked to view the file details from a commit.
+By clicking on the file name, you can download the specified commit of the file to your local machine.
 This does not do a Mercurial clone or pull; you are merely downloading the file to your local machine.